BladeRunnerJS/brjs-site/_posts/2014-09-01-using-angularjs-with-bladerunnerjs.md

 ```

 The main parts of the code are highlighted above.
 The HTML is added to declare the three directives, the directives are `require`d and defined.
 It's nice, simple and clean.

+You can view the full application running by going to `http://localhost:7070/brjstodo/`.

 <a href="http://bladerunnerjs.github.io/brjs-todomvc-angular/"><img src="/blog/img/brjs-angular-tutorial/brjs-angular-todomvc.png" /></a>